Calling India’s Brightest Minds!

 • Minimum: 2 members (including 1 faculty mentor)

-• Maximum: 5 members (4 students + 1 mentor)
+• Maximum: 5 members (4 students + 1 faculty mentor)

 • A faculty mentor is mandatory